 Menu items are bigger too, and the whole menu has been simplified.
 That means quicker and easier navigation.

 Gone are the days when you need to pay more than $500 to get a waterproof action camera.
-All four GoPro cameras are waterproof up to 33ft (10m).
+All three GoPro cameras are waterproof up to 33ft (10m).

 This is possibly one of the biggest overhauls of the range.

 Not only does this add to the bulk of the camera, meaning you catch extra wind and decrease sound quality, it also added weight.

 Voice control is another cool feature introduced by GoPro.

 Well, if you’re using a chest mount, or your GoPro is easily accessible, there’s a good chance you can live without it.

 It’s really designed for those mounting a GoPro in hard to reach areas.

 In the heat of the action, you’re not going to be able to change what your GoPro is doing without stopping altogether.